ONeillLab/2.5LayerPython/README.md

   - This is a very line by line translation.
 There are definitely optimizations to be made...
   - Need to make it able to run multiple simulations with multiple lists of parameters to try.

 From a long simulation, seem to have gotten a large polar cyclone.
 It persisted for basically indefinitely after forming early into the simulation.
 This is a high EpHat simulation with low a/LD2.
 So from [https://www.nature.com/articles/ngeo2459] we should expect this.
+Full video is highEplowB_PV2.mp4.
 ![largeElowB](https://github.com/ONeillLab/2.5LayerPython/assets/168764017/c4e46b18-853b-41c7-b93e-a0070b084d40)